Whole Foods vs Synthetic Vitamins

 All foods nowadays can contain some potentially toxic substances since there are many present in our environment.
 Yet, these toxins are often negated by the presence of natural compounds found in healthy, whole foods.
 For example, the nitrates found in carrots can be toxic at high doses.
 However, nitrates are not concentrated in carrots and they are neutralized by the vitamin C also found in carrots - the benefits of the synergy of whole foods.
 This can not be said about synthetic substances which are typically isolated away from other synergistic substances they would be found alongside in nature.

-This talk of toxins brings up a funny story (but not really funny).
+This talk of toxins brings up a slightly disturbing personal story.
 Recently, in the news there was a story concerning a large, popular vitamin retailer whose multivitamins were independently tested.
 This testing indicated rather high levels of lead, far in excess of what are considered acceptable levels.
 I thought to myself how sorry I felt for those people happily taking their synthetic multivitamin supplement and consuming large amounts of lead at the same time, all the while thinking that they are doing the right thing for their health.
 I was feeling quite above the fray until I remembered that years ago I took the same multivitamin supplement and gave one to my wife as well.

 Lots of Money to be Made in Supplements

 Problems usually begin to arise when money comes into play and the supplement industry is no exception.
 You see, there isn’t much money in an apple per se, but there is tremendous amounts of money if you can convince people that the most talked about nutrients found in apples are found in this great new supplement and it is so much better than eating an apple...